INSPIRATION

 We bid farewell to Loiyangalani with a final stop at an El Molo village.
 Village visits have never been my thing, but the guides are cool guys and make it slightly less uncomfortable.
 What really hits home is seeing how Ethiopia’s Gibe series of dams has affected the lake levels.
 It’s a horrifying glimpse into the future

-HEADING TOWARDS THE DESERT
+HEADING TOWARD THE DESERT

 Heading to the desert